Search This Blog

 THE GHOST OF CHRISTMAS YET-TO-COME

 It pains me to say that out of all the scenes in the movie that show the film's weak spots, the visit from the ghost of Christmas Yet-To-Come is the part of the film that shows every single bad choice that holds the film back from being great.
 I'm not talking about the scenes when he shows Scrooge the people he knew in the future.
 I'm talking about the whole unnecessary chase sequence that pretty much hi-jacks the movie for over 5 minutes (if not ten).
 The minute when Scrooge's alone after seeing three business men talk about his passing (that Scrooge doesn't know who died yet) and sniffing their snuff boxes (and it's not the first time that it was used in a kids version of the story) to the end of the Old Joe scene where Scrooge then sees a dead body lying underneath the covers of a bed, everything that I pointed out what's wrong with the movie is all summed up in this one sequence.
 It's insanely dark and intense as the spirit and the ghost horses of a ghost carriage chase after Scrooge, even though Scrooge understands the spirits purpose, which makes no sense why he'd run away from it, or why the spirit would try to scare him or endanger his life.
 The chase scene has no purpose to the story at all, except as a cheap excuse for the film to show off its 3-D effects.
 We go back and fourth from seeing cartoony animation to perfect real life movements that doesn't flow together at all!
 There's tons of shoehorned in slapstick to make it funny, as Jim Carrey is given a chipmunk voice since he's suddenly shrunk down to the size of a bug for no apparent reason.
 And just like in the "Polar Express" how I found Tom Hanks playing multiple roles to be distracting for how distinct his voice and mannerisms are, Bob Hoskins as much as he's a good fit for Old Joe by giving such a creepy performance, since we saw him as Fezziwig earlier on the movie and that his voice is just too damn recognizable, him playing a second character in the film comes off as distracting.
 Also when we later on get to Scrooge's mournful scene when he sees his tombstone, remember how the film earlier ripped-off a scene from "Scrooged"?
 How about Disney rips-off a scene from one of their own animated classics “Mickey’s Christmas Carol” by having Scrooge dangling over an open coffin, just like Scrooge McDuck"?
-And the crazy part about it is the scene in "Mickey's Christmas Carol" was more scary and intense than this scene ever was.
+And the crazy part about it is the scene in "Mickey's Christmas Carol" was scarier and more intense than this scene ever was.

 Now as obvious as the film's flaws are all shown during this visit of the ghost, that doesn't mean there aren't a few nice things going for it.
 For starters I admire that the ghost is actually Scrooge's shadow who's usually up against the walls, or laying flat on the ground as the ghost would occasionally pop-out in three dimensions that would always keeps you off guard.
 Since the ghost is showing Scrooge the shadows of things that will be if he doesn't change, I thought that was clever idea of making the ghost literally a shadow itself.
 It's like seeing the shadow of Nosferatu as if he was a grim reaper following you around, it's so eerie, and more than enough to scare us, than having an out of nowhere chase scene.
 When the scenes that follow the story are shown, the acting still hits the emotions right on the nail.
 The highlights are when Bob Cratchit is letting out his emotions of Tiny Tim's death right in front of a cornered Scrooge who can't say or do anything except gaze at his sad face.
-And the scene when Scrooge sees his grave where Carrey really acts his heart out, while the ghost is slowly about to reveal the date of Scrooge's death as if his time is now, that's way more suspenseful and scary than what the scene suddenly does next (though the last image of the ghost was petrifying).
+And the scene when Scrooge sees his grave where Carrey really acts his heart out, while the ghost is slowly about to reveal the date of Scrooge's death as if his time is now, that's way more suspenseful and scarier than what the scene suddenly does next (though the last image of the ghost was petrifying).
 Another thing I like about this whole portion of the film is how we get to see the dead bodies of Scrooge and Tiny Tim.
 We don't see them fully, but we do see the shadow of a deceased Tiny Tim laying bed as Bob sighs, or see a little bit of Scrooge's head sticking out of the covers.
 In most versions made for kids, we never see the bodies; we usually see an empty chair, or a tombstone.
 It's just very rare to see a part of a body lying around dead in a version of the story aimed for kids.
 But then again the film did open up with Marley's dead body, so I don't think I should be too surprised by it.

 CHRISTMAS DAY